Date of Death: 11th April 2007

 I sit here waiting for the words to flow as surely they will, as I tell her many loved ones of the death of Patti, who has become BrightHaven’s newest and sweetest love story.
 Last evening Richard, Fray and I sat down to eat dinner shortly after 8pm.
-At 830pm the phone rang and, as I walked by Patti to answer it, she died.
+At 830pm the phone rang and, as I walked by Patti to answer it, I saw her lift he head and take a deep breath as she began her passing.
 My thanks to that unknown person who hung up, for otherwise I would have missed her death.

 Patti’s life never was the happy one of which she dreamed.
 It began with injury as humans threw her to the pavement to die and, at least happily did not then cease.
 It continued in the warm arms of rescue, but with so many brothers and sisters that Patti withdrew into her shell to become timid and fearful.
 After the death of the one person to have loved her Patti was alone again and filled with fear.
 That is when we could not resist her sad and soul filled eyes and brought her to live with us.